How to Nullify a Fraudulent Marriage

 The clause can be broken down into (1) inability to give consent; (2) lack of mutual assent; (3) duress; and (4) fraud as to the essentials of the marriage.
 In one reported case involving a contested annulment, a Power of Attorney argued that her brother did not have the mental capacity to give his consent to marriage and that the marriage constituted a fraud as to its essentials.

-Let’s talk about fraud as to the essentials of the marriage as it offers considerable promise to those who are advocating for the annulment of a marriage.
+Let’s talk about fraud as an essential ground for annulment, as it offers considerable promise to those advocating annulment.

 Fraud as to the Essentials of the Marriage

 What do I mean when a marriage is the product of a fraud as to the essentials of the marriage?
-The courts have defined “fraud in the essentials” to include a number of different factual scenarios in which one spouse omits to mention or misrepresents a fact(s) or issue so material that it goes to the very essence of the marriage relationship constituting grounds for annulment.
-A court of equity in N.J. has jurisdiction to annul fraudulent contracts including the contract of marriage.
-However, a determination of whether a spouse’s fraud goes to the essentials of a marriage warranting an annulment must be decided on a case-by-case basis since what is essential to the relationship of the parties in one marriage may be of considerably less significance in another.
+The courts have defined “fraud in the essentials” to include several different factual scenarios in which one spouse omits to mention or misrepresents a fact(s) or issue so material that it goes to the very essence of the marriage relationship, constituting grounds for annulment.
+A court of equity in N.J. has jurisdiction to annul fraudulent contracts, including the contract of marriage.
+However, a determination of whether a spouse’s fraud goes to the essentials of a marriage warranting an annulment must be made on a case-by-case basis, since what is essential to the relationship of the parties in one marriage may be considerably less significant in another.

 Does Death End a Case for Annulment?

-Unlike impotency which can be filed only when both parties are still alive, a case seeking an annulment based on lack of consent does not end with a spousal death and the marriage can be annulled even after the death of one spouse by his or her representative (i.e., executor).
-This holding is in accord with general historical discussion of a marriage being void vs. being voidable.
+Unlike impotency, which can be filed only when both parties are still alive, a case seeking an annulment based on lack of consent does not end with a spousal death, and the marriage can be annulled even after the death of one spouse by his or her representative (i.e., executor).
+This holding is in accord with the general historical discussion of whether a marriage is void or voidable.
 With regard to capacity to consent, the courts of this state have held that where there is a lack of capacity to consent, the incapacitated party is not capable of contracting the marriage and the marriage is void ad initio (meaning from the beginning as if it never existed).

 General Equity Jurisdiction to Annul

 N.J.S.A.
 2A:34-1(f) provides that a judgment of nullity may be rendered pursuant to the general equity jurisdiction of the Superior Court, and a Court of Chancery has jurisdiction independent of a statute to annul a marriage for fraud, want of mutual consent, or duress based on its inherent powers to grant equitable relief.
-The plain language of the law indicates that the legislature provided an express grant of authority to a court of equity to exercise its general equity jurisdiction in those cases that do not fit neatly into one of the specifically delineated categories.
+The plain language of the law indicates that the legislature expressly granted a court of equity the power to exercise its general equity jurisdiction in cases that do not fit neatly into any of the specifically delineated categories.

 Pursuant to these guiding principles, a court of equity is empowered to prevent one party from acquiring the benefits of marriage when the marriage itself was somehow illicit.

-An application for annulment must be timely filed after death because the general grant of authority given to courts of equity to exercise their equitable powers is a deviation from the common law and must be carefully applied.
+An application for annulment must be filed promptly after death, because the general grant of authority to courts of equity to exercise their equitable powers is a deviation from the common law and must be carefully applied.

 Do you have a question(s) on an elder abuse or financial exploitation matter, especially in a fraudulent marriage?
-If so, contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com to schedule a consultation about your particular concerns.
-He welcomes your calls and inquiries and you’ll find him very approachable and easy to talk to.
+If so, contact Fredrick P. Niemann, Esq., at (732) 863-9900 or email him at fniemann@hnlawfirm.com to schedule a consultation regarding your specific concerns.
+He welcomes your calls and inquiries, and you’ll find him very approachable and easy to talk to.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Elder Abuse Attorney